Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type into non-compact inner symmetric spaces

-Note that for any $y$ in \eqref{eq-willmore in s4-y-1}, the uniton number is $2$ and therefore its conformal Gauss map is $S^1-$invariant by Corollary 5.6 of \cite{BuGu}.

-By using the above formula, in \cite{Do-Wa-sym2}, we constructed many new ($S^1-$equivariant) minimal $\mathbb{R}P^2$ in $S^4$, which are generalizations of Veronese spheres, to the authors' best knowledge, which are the first new examples of minimal $\mathbb{R}P^2$ besides Veronese spheres. \\

-{ { \bf Acknowledgements}\ \ This work was started when the second named author visited the Department of Mathematics of Technische Universit\"{a}t M\"{u}nchen, and the Department of Mathematics of Tuebingen University.
-He would like to express his sincere gratitude for both the hospitality and financial support.
-The second named author is thankful to Professor Changping Wang and Xiang Ma for their suggestions and encouragement.
-The second named author is also thankful to the ERASMUS MUNDUS TANDEM Project for the financial supports to visit the TU M\"{u}nchen.
-This work was partly supported by the Project 11201340 of NSFC and the Fundamental Research Funds for the Central Universities. }
+{ \bf Acknowledgements}\ \ This work was started when {PW} visited the Department of Mathematics of TU M\"{u}nchen, and the Department of Mathematics of Tuebingen University.
+The paper was continued and finished during several mutual visits of the authors.
+They would like to express their sincere gratitude for both the hospitality and the financial support. {PW} is thankful to Professor Changping Wang and Xiang Ma for their suggestions and encouragement. {PW} was partly supported by the Project 11971107 of NSFC.
+PW is also thankful to the ERASMUS MUNDUS TANDEM Project for the financial supports to visit the TU M\"{u}nchen.

 { } { \